Dead or Alive Xtreme: Development

 After the release of Xtreme 3, Hayashi noticed that one of the trailers became the most watched video on Koei Tecmo's YouTube channel.
-Despite reaching 1.6 million views, this did not translate into sales of that magnitude after release.
-To bring the series to that audience that could not play but was nevertheless interested, Dead or Alive Xtreme Venus Vacation was conceived as a free-to-play game on PC.
+Despite reaching 1.6 million views, this did not translate into initial sales of that magnitude.
+To bring the series to that audience that could not play but was nevertheless interested, Dead or Alive Xtreme Venus Vacation was conceived as a free-to-play game for PC.
 Venus Vacation switched genres to a sports management game to accommodate people used to mobile and browser games.
 It also aimed to introduce characters that were not fighters and wouldn't fit the mold of a traditional Dead or Alive game.
 For this reason, all characters added post-release (with the exception of Leifang and Tina) have been original to Venus Vacation.
 Director Yasunori Sakuda commented that it was difficult to reintroduce existing characters to the spin-off due to their established relationships in the mainline games.
 Conversely, it was much easier for him to create characters from scratch whose stories had a deeper focus with the player.

 Seven years after Venus Vacation started operation, (now producer) Yasunori Sakuda determined that the live service game model had made it difficult for new players to jump in.
 Also, that the engine was becoming graphically dated after nearly a decade of use.
 To provide players a starting point to Venus Vacation and employ newer technology, the spin-off dating sim Venus Vacation Prism: Dead or Alive Xtreme was developed as a standalone game for PlayStation 5, PlayStation 4, and PC.